Lamyaa439/holbertonschool-shell/permissions/README.md

 Here we will Write a script that prints the effective username of the current user by using the command (whoami).
 # Groups
 in this script we use the command (groups) to list all the groups the current user part of.
+# New owner
+to change the owner of the file hello to the user betty we will use the command (chown username file_name).